 If you can pass all three exams on your first try, you can expect to pay $545.82 in exam fees ($181.94 per exam), a $30 fee to the IRS with your application for enrollment, and the cost of your review course.

 No. There are no citizen or residency requirements.
 During PTIN renewal, you will be asked for your social security number.
 If you do not have one, you can apply for your PTIN using Form 8946.
+With Prometric testing centers all over the world, you do not need to come to the U.S. to test.

 The exams are offered in a computer-based format at authorized Prometric test centers in the United States and certain designated international locations.
 To locate a testing center near you, visit the Prometric website.